JuliaSmoothOptimizers/PartitionedStructures.jl/README.md

-# PartitionedStructures.jl : A partitioned storage for partially separable function derivatives
+# PartitionedStructures.jl : A partitioned storage for the derivatives of a partially separable function

 | **Documentation** | **Linux/macOS/Windows/FreeBSD** | **Coverage** | **DOI** |
 |:-----------------:|:-------------------------------:|:------------:|:-------:|